6. Implementing Hardware Component#

 6.3.5.
 Streaming Interfaces#

-Calls to SpaceStudio’s ModuleRead/ModuleWrite API, cause SpaceStudio to generate a streaming interface in the instance’s template VHDL file.
-This includes all cases described in “Introduction to System Design” document:
+Calls to SpaceStudio’s ModuleRead/ModuleWrite API automatically generate streaming interfaces in the component’s template VHDL file.
+SpaceStudio supports three streaming communication topologies (detailed in the “Introduction to System Design” document):

 6.3.5.1.
 AXI4-Stream Interface Signals#